-Access to our favorite free websites and apps is at risk!
 Last year, the State Legislature passed a new law called the California Consumer Privacy Act (CCPA) intended to give consumers more control over their personal data.
-Stronger data protection is something we all support, but this law was passed in just one week with little public scrutiny or consideration for how some provisions might negatively impact the continued availability of free websites and apps that are supported by modern online advertising.
-These include services such as email, news, driving directions, weather reporting, sports, streaming music, stock market updates, and more.
+Stronger data protection is something we all support, but this law was passed in just one week with little public scrutiny or consideration for how certain provisions might negatively impact consumers, as well as small businesses.

 - Modern online ads support free online content and services in the same way that TV commercials support free TV programming.
-Without them, we may have to pay for the websites and apps we use today for free.
+Without them, we may have to start paying for the websites and apps we use today for free.

 - Modern online ads empower small businesses, allowing them to reach new customers in their community and elsewhere looking for specialized products and services.

-- Modern online ads enable charitable groups to better reach potential supporters and donors.
+- Modern online ads enable charitable groups to reach individuals that are most likely to support their cause.

 - Modern online ads ensure all Californians, regardless of education or income level, have equal and free access to information and resources they rely on for work and everyday life, including email, driving directions, weather forecasts, news and more.